Getting to Know Your Neighborhood: Davis Square

 9 Davis Square

-Stop in here for a quick, cheap bite before a show at the Somerville Theatre.
-There is a bit of everything, from meat lasagna to a chicken parm calzone to a gorgonzola and walnut salad.
-Best of all is the cheap beer, from Geary’s London Porter to Sierra Nevada Torpedo.
+Want quick, inexpensive bites before a show at the Somerville Theatre?
+There is quite a variety here, from veal cacciatore to an Italian cold cut calzone to a Gorgonzola and walnut salad.
+There are 20 specialty pizzas to choose from, as well as burgers, wraps, and fried seafood dishes.
+Best of all is the cheap beer—available in a bucket—such as Wachusett Blueberry Ale and Sierra Nevada Torpedo.
 Service is a little gruff, but it’s fast.

 Boston Burger Company